ros-controls/control.ros.org/doc/embedded_integration.rst

 Embedded Integration
 ====================

 This section collects resources and documentation about integrating ros2_control with embedded systems and microcontrollers.

 .. toctree::
    :titlesonly:

-   Zephyr Zenoh Integration <zephyr-zenoh-integration/doc/index>
+   Zenbedded: Zenoh-based integration for Zephyr-supported hardware platforms <zephyr-zenoh-integration/doc/index>